LouisDelbosc/Livres/introduction_to_reinforcement_learning.md

 ###1.3 Elements of Reinforcement Learning

-You can identify 4 main subelements of a reinforcement learning system:
+You can identify 4 main sub-elements of a reinforcement learning system:
 - a *policy*
   - It defines the way our agent behave
   - It is a mapping from perceived state of the environment to actions to be taken when in those states